SEProjGrp5/MapThat/README.md

 4.Google Maps API

 # INSTALLATIONS
-Follow the instructuions given below and you are good to go!! \
+Follow the instructuions given below and you are good to go!!
 ## Prerequisites
 1. You'll need python on your device.
 If you don't have it install it from [here](https://www.python.org/downloads/).
-2. Install the packages needed for the project \
+2. Install the packages needed for the project
+    ```sh
-    $ pip install -r requirements.txt
+    pip install -r requirements.txt
+    ```

 **Following Steps to be done on Google Cloud console:**